SifatSikder/trout-eggs-detection-count/Classical Image Processing Approach/README.md

 ## Solution Process

-The segmentation result served as a mask for the eggs.
-Initially, a simple contour detection on the mask merged overlapping eggs into large blobs, so I needed a better strategy.
-Here's how I solved it:
 1. **Image Conversion & Mask Creation:**
 The image features a uniform background and lighting, but slight variations in BGR values occur due to shadows and reflections.
 To handle these variations, I converted the image to the HSV color space, making it easier to segment based on the eggs' orange hue.
+The segmentation result served as a mask for the eggs.
+Initially, a simple contour detection on the mask merged overlapping eggs into large blobs, so I needed a better strategy.

 2. **Distance Transform:**
    I applied a distance transform to locate the centers of the eggs, even when they overlapped.